Area navigation: Designation

 An RNAV specification is designated as RNAV X, e.g. RNAV 1.
 The expression 'X' (where stated) refers to the lateral navigation accuracy in nautical miles, which is expected to be achieved at least 95% of the flight time by the population of aircraft operating within the airspace, route or procedure.

 There are no RNAV approach specifications.

 Flight planning

 Manual or automated notification of an aircraft's qualification to operate along an air traffic services (ATS) route, on a procedure or in an airspace, is provided to ATC via the flight plan.
 Flight plan procedures are specified in appropriate ICAO documents.

 RNAV within performance-based navigation

 Under ICAO’s performance-based navigation (PBN) concept, RNAV specifications identify required accuracy, integrity, availability, continuity, and functionality without prescribing specific sensors.
 Where on-board performance monitoring and alerting is required, the specification is designated RNP rather than RNAV.
 This framework allows civil aviation authorities to update technology (e.g., GNSS with SBAS/GBAS or GNSS-inertial integration) while keeping operational requirements stable and harmonized across regions.

+FAA operational guidance for U.S. RNAV includes eligibility and use on RNAV routes (including Q-routes and T-routes) and RNAV terminal procedures such as standard instrument departures (SIDs) and standard terminal arrival routes (STARs).